rgwood/ReiTunes/reitunes/SONOS_DIRECT_CONTROL.md

 ## Playback status

-ReiTunes polls the Sonos playback status every two seconds and advances the visible playhead locally while the group is playing.
-Sonos does not send status events as the playhead advances normally, so even an event-driven implementation still needs a local timer.
+Register `https://reitunes.reillywood.com/api/sonos/events` as the Event Callback URI for the Sonos client credentials.
+ReiTunes subscribes to the selected group's `playback` and `groupVolume` namespaces when it starts playback, then renews those subscriptions before Sonos's three-day expiry.

+The callback is public because Sonos cannot send the ReiTunes session cookie.
+ReiTunes verifies every callback's `X-Sonos-Event-Signature` using the client credentials, ignores duplicate or older sequence IDs, and only then broadcasts it to authenticated browser WebSockets.

+Sonos does not send events as the playhead advances normally, so the browser advances the visible time locally while playback is active.
+Playback and volume are also polled every 30 and 60 seconds respectively as recovery for missed events; Sonos does not backlog or replay them.

-Volume is polled less frequently and sent when the user releases the slider, rather than on every fractional movement.
+Volume is sent when the user releases the slider, rather than on every fractional movement.
 This avoids flooding a multi-speaker group with volume transactions.

 ## Still missing

 The next useful work is:

-1. Subscribe to playback, playback metadata, and session events.
+1. Subscribe to playback metadata and session events.
 2. Add remote skip and seek controls.
 3. Refresh an active Cloud Queue when the ReiTunes queue changes.